Document Tree

 • If a user starts to enter data in an input field, this field will be validated immediately.

-• If the user presses the submit button, all form controls of the form are validated; the submit button will be disabled as long as there is any unhandled form error.
+• If the user presses the submit button, all form controls of the form are validated.
+In case of validation errors, the focus is set to the first invalid form field.
+The submit button will be disabled as long as there is any unhandled form error.

 General Rules